xtj-etac/3D-PML-FEM/model2_PML_single_air/CSAMT/readme.md

 2024-11
 ## Language：
 C++
-If you use this code in your research, please do not use it for commercial purposes and please provide the source.

 ## Title:
 Parallel finite element forward modeling of 3-D magnetotelluric conductivity and permeability anisotropy with coupled PML boundary conditions